Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

-“Should we build Native Apps or Non-Native Apps for iOS and Android?”
+“Should we build Native Apps, Non-Native Apps, or Hybrid Apps for iOS and Android?”

 We get this question all of the time.
-In most cases, the answer is yes, your mobile presence should be native.
+In most cases, the answer is yes, your mobile should be written in a native language.

-A native app is installed directly onto your smartphone via the Google Play or App Store and requires internet connectivity to download.
+A native app is installed directly onto your smartphone via the iOS App Store or Google Play.
+They require some sort of internet connectivity to download.
 In most cases, native apps don’t need the internet while using the application, unless you’re using platforms that require real-time information or interaction like online gaming or social media applications.

 What is a non-native application?

 Non-native or web applications offer many of the same features as native apps, but are not implemented as such.
 Web applications perform tasks by utilizing web browsers, including Safari, Chrome, and more.
-These applications are generally written in a browser-friendly language such as JavaScript or HTML.
+These applications are generally written in a browser-friendly language such as JavaScript, CSS, and HTML for universal use across multiple browsers.

 Top 7 reasons to build native apps